niels1004/md-notes/partial-workflows-need-more-help-persisting-their-state.md

 Make it possible for a PW to ensure writability by requesting some token from 3DD.
-When any PW has obtained such a token, 3DD should ensure that any valid call to `WriteTransaction` will succeed until the token is disposed.
+When any PW has obtained such a token, 3DD should ensure that any valid call to `WriteTransaction` will succeed until the token has been disposed.
 E.g. by postponing navigation to Order Form or other module that may be blocking case changes.
 3DD should also guarantee that `SetCaseDefinition` will not be called for PWs which holds a token.